 - Certain Medications.
 The medicine available in Brazilian pharmacies is fantastic and often without prescription.
 If you rely on a certain brand or quantity of product, bring it.
 This will give you a window of time to figure out what works for you in BR.

 We visited many stores to find what we needed.
-I’m still finding products I’ve been searching for nine months after moving to Sao Paulo.
-I’m glad that I brought several months worth of supplies.
+I’m still finding products I’ve been searching for months after moving to Sao Paulo.
+I’m glad that we brought several months worth of supplies.

-We take trips to California and New York about twice a year and pick up products for our personal use.
-Visiting other countries in Europe, Africa, and South and Central America is also a chance to stock up.
+We take trips to California and New York about twice a year while there, we pick up products for our personal use.
+Visiting other countries also offers a chance to stock up so bring an extra bag or two to take advantage of the costs and availability.
 Even if we don’t purchase from Amazon.com, we keep a running list of our needs there.
 Here’s a partial list of items that we can’t find in Brazil that we try to find on our travels.

 Available in BR at a decent price = Green